nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 <div markdown="block" class="alert alert-info">
 **:information_source: Notes:**
-* STUDENT_ID must be unique
+* Every STUDENT_ID in the database must be unique.
-* You can choose to input your telegram handle as either starting with '@' eg: (@teleHandle), or just the handle itself (eg: teleHandle)
+* You can choose to input your telegram handle as either starting with '@' (e.g.: @teleHandle), or just the handle itself (e.g.: teleHandle)
 * The group statuses available are: Need member, Need group, Don't need group/Not looking for group.
 * The default status when a module is added without a description is 'Don't need group/Not looking for group'.
 The respective module will be displayed as a blue tag.
 * To indicate you need members for your group, you can include the description 'need member'.
 The respective module will be displayed as a yellow tag.